michel4j/epr-simple/README.md

     - A transformed value `C` is calculated using the particle properties and the detector setting `a` as `C = -1ⁿ cos n(a − e)`.
 The sign of this value, will ultimately determine which channel the particle will be detected at; `+1` or `-1`
-    - A threshold value C' value is then calculate from the C as C' = [½(|-1ⁿ cos n(a − e)| + 1)]ᵏ, where k=√2.
-This value together with the hidden particle property `p`, will determine if the particle goes through the filter.
+    - A threshold value C' is then calculate from C as:
+      C' = [½(|-1ⁿ cos n(a − e)| + 1)]ᵏ, where k=√2.
+This value together with the hidden
+      particle property `p`, will determine if the particle goes through the filter.
       If C' > p the particle goes through.
 Every particle which goes through the